BSc (Hons) (NFQ Level 8)

 Zoology is often thought of in terms of treks into the wild to study rare and endangered species.
 However, this is only one facet of this fascinating subject.
 Modern zoology deals with all aspects of animals, from genetics and cell biology to ecology and animal behaviour.
 The Zoology degree at UCD provides modules in a wide range of disciplines, including marine, terrestrial and freshwater biology, evolutionary biology, animal behaviour, palaeontology, ecology, pest control, population genetics, developmental biology, and animal physiology and cell biology.

-Because of the nature and breadth of the subject, Zoology graduates are employed in most of the industries and state organisations that employ biologists.
-These include the National Parks and Wildlife Services, National Museum, Marine Institute, semi-state bodies such as the Environmental Protection Agency, ESB, BIM and Inland Fisheries Ireland, conservation bodies, aquaculture, universities, secondary schools, environmental consultancies and several areas of biotechnology.
+Due to the nature and breadth of the subject, Zoology graduates are employed in most of the industries and state organisations that employ biologists.
+These include the National Parks and Wildlife Services, National Museum, Marine Institute, semi-state bodies such as the Environmental Protection Agency, ESB, Bord Iascaigh Mhara and Inland Fisheries Ireland, conservation bodies, aquaculture, universities, secondary schools, environmental consultancies, and several areas of biotechnology.

 Graduate opportunities are also available for students to pursue MSc or PhD programmes.
 Taught MSc programmes that can be pursued by Zoology graduates at UCD include Applied Science (Environmental Science), Environmental Sustainability (Online) and Global Change; Ecosystem Science and Policy.